cuernodegazpacho/legotrain/README.md

 Make sure you mount the sensors in the same way as in the pictures below.
 They should protrude below the main plate so the sensor heads stays close to the color tiles on the track.
-Mounting them fully inside the train decreases their sensitivity and signal-to-noise ratio by a significant amount, making detection very unreliable.
+Mounting them fully recessed inside the train decreases their sensitivity and signal-to-noise ratio by a significant amount, rendering color signal detection very unreliable.

 #### Vision sensor mounted on 60197 train engine